Chocolate Chili Pecan Clusters

 I almost named these little goodies “Freezer Chocolate Chili Pecan Clusters” …but, similar to my learned habit of taking off ONE piece of jewelry before I walk out the door, I decided a 4-word title would be more chic.

 I LOVE these little bites!
-They contain the perfect amount of fat, sugar, crunch, spice, and salt to cure any craving.
+They are perfect for conquering any craving without spoiling your goals.
 I actually made this batch as a little present for our wedding photographer, Jana Williams.
 If you follow me on Instagram, you know that Austin (my fiance) and I flew to meet her in LA for our engagement photos!
 We had a BLAST and as soon as I get more proofs, I promise to share them.

 The addition of chili, shredded coconut, and sea salt are all optional – so play around with what YOU like!
 This is a good template for creating a better-alternative sweet treat that’s great for sharing or keeping on hand for whenever you want a bite of chocolate.